 Transferring points to Marriott Bonvoy at a 1:1.2 ratio

 Let’s start with the baseline scenario.
-One of the perennial selling points of Amex Membership Rewards points (and indeed most points programs out there) is the Pay with Points feature: the ability to redeem points for travel at a fixed rate of 1,000 points = $10, thereby realizing a flat value of 1cpp.
+One of the perennial selling points of Amex Membership Rewards points is the Pay with Points feature: the ability to redeem points against your credit card purchases at a fixed rate of 1,000 points = $10, thereby realizing a flat value of 1cpp.

-This means that any travel purchase you charge to your Cobalt – be it airfare, hotels, Airbnbs, car rentals, vacations, cruises, transit, airport buses, or ride sharing – can be essentially stricken from your statement by redeeming your MR Select points at 1cpp.
+This means that any purchase that you charge to your Cobalt – travel, groceries, gas, bills, etc. – can be essentially stricken from your statement by redeeming your MR Select points at 1cpp.

 So there we have it: you can do no worse than getting 1cpp in value on your MR Select points.
 Now, how can we do better?